KaterynaKandziuba/EPAM_protractor/README.md

 4. To check for errors for empty checkboxes
 Given user arrives on the https://www.epam.com/
 When user clicks on “Contact Us” button
-And user fills combo boxes
 And fills the form fields with text
-And press “Submit” button
+And fills "HOW DID YOU HEAR ABOUT EPAM?*?" combo box And press “Submit” button
 Then “Fill checkbox” error occurs